a0a7/svtplayarr/README.md

 - RESTful API for manual operations
 - Configurable download settingsrr stack integration for SVT Play and NRK (Swedish and Norwegian public broadcaster streaming services)

-## Overview

-svtplayarr is a service that integrates the SVT Play and NRK (Swedish and Norwegian public broadcaster) streaming services with your Jellyfin *arr stack.
-When content is requested through Jellyseerr and is available on SVT Play or NRK, it will be automatically downloaded using svtplay-dl.

-## Features

-- Automatic content detection on SVT Play and NRK
-- Integration with Jellyseerr webhooks
-- Full svtplay-dl configuration support
-- Automatic Sonarr/Radarr notification after download
-- Daily updates of svtplay-dl from GitHub releases
-- RESTful API for manual operations
-- Configurable download settings

 ## Installing

 ### Docker Compose: